msmur/blog/content/muse/a-search-for-craft-passion-and-meaning.md

 What does "fair" entail?
 I'd consider three things (disclaimer, estimations are not backed by any scientific research):

-1. **Give it time** - 20 hours is a good start.
+1. **Give it time**.
+20 hours is a good start.
 The idea here is that a craft usually has a bit of a learning curve.
    Spend too little time on it, and you may give it up before you even 'truly' get started.
-2. **Give it effort** - deliberate practice.
+2. **Give it effort**.
+Deliberate practice.
 It's not fair if you aren't focused.
-3. **Do it consistently** - 30 minutes to an hour a day is a lot more effective than 5 hours on the weekend.
+3. **Do it consistently**.
+30 minutes to an hour a day is a lot more effective than 5 hours on the weekend.
 It's partially about building a habit, but also retaining the mindset that this is something fun and not a 'grind' you have to get through.

 If after some time you don't feel those emotions that I attribute to passion.
-Well - move on.
+Move on.
 Find something else.
 Maybe come back to it later if you want to give it another go.

 The only way you lose, is if you stop searching.